Intoxicated Man Causes Head On Collision, Then Rams Victim's Vehicle To Flee Scene Before Crashing Again

 James.
 A Nichols

-A 64-year-old Chattanooga was arrested for vehicular assault in a multi-vehicle accident on Suck Creek Road on Dec.
+A 64-year-old Chattanoogan was arrested for vehicular assault in a multi-vehicle accident on Suck Creek Road on Dec.
 4.

 James A. Nichols, 64, of 3212 Blackhawk Trail faces multiple charges.